Vince Neil: Reunion with Mötley Crüe

-Mötley Crüe came back into the spotlight after their Behind the Music episode aired on VH1 in December 1998 and became the highest-rated in the series.
-A DVD was issued with ten extra minutes of footage in December 1999.

-By 1997, Neil's solo career and Mötley's fortunes were declining, so the four reunited that year.
+By 1997, Neil's solo career and the John Corabi-fronted Mötley Crüe's album sales and concert attendance were declining, leading to the reunion of the band's classic lineup that year.
 "They admitted they couldn't do it without me", he recalled, "and I wasn't selling records the way Mötley Crüe had."
 They released Generation Swine, which debuted at No. 4 on the Billboard charts.
+Mötley Crüe further re-entered the zeitgeist after their Behind the Music episode aired on VH1 in December 1998 and became the highest-rated in the series, warranting a DVD release of the episode with ten extra minutes of footage in December 1999.
 Tension soon erupted, however, this time prompting Tommy Lee to leave.
 The other members replaced him with Randy Castillo and recorded New Tattoo in 2000.
 The renewed band went on hiatus when Castillo died from cancer in 2002.

 Neil next solo release was Live at the Whisky: One Night Only in 2003.

 Mötley's fortunes got a boost when Neil and Lee put aside their differences to tour in support of the 2005 compilation Red, White & Crüe.
 Dubbed Carnival of Sins, the tour featured acrobats, fire breathers and a midget as part of the overall circus atmosphere the band created.

 In 2008, Mötley Crüe released the album Saints of Los Angeles, again featuring all the original members.